webplatform/docs-wpd/Community/Meetings/General/index.md

 ACTION (CARRIED OVER): shepazu to send localization guide to public list

 ACTION (CARRIED OVER): Julee to call it out to the l18n folks to make sure it makes sense & add it to the Ed-Guide.
+(Shepazu wants Richard I to be involved.)

 ACTION: scottrowe, update the Proposals section to be Projects [DONE]